Sigma DP1 Merrill Review

 SPP processed RAW

 We weren't really able to extract any more resolution using Sigma's Photo Pro RAW converter at default settings mainly because of its overly aggressive sharpening.
-When we turned sharpening down to a minimum in Photo Pro and then sharpened lightly in Photoshop, we could see resolution is closer to 2,200 lines in both directions.
+When we turned sharpening down to a minimum in Photo Pro and then sharpened lightly in Photoshop, we could see resolution is closer to 2,300 lines in both directions, though chromatic aberration starts to interfere with resolution here.
 Use these numbers to compare with other cameras of similar resolution, or use them to see just what higher resolution can mean in terms of potential detail.